Assam Rifles sends defamation notice to Manipur politician for making ‘derogatory remarks’

 “I did not make a statement, it was a question that I asked,” the politician said.
 “I did not speak as a politician, but as a Meitei.
 Every Meitei here knows how some Assam Rifles officials dance and sing with Kuki militants, there are videos to prove this.
 I was merely reiterating something which is known to all Meitei people here.”

-Earlier this month, 40 MLAs from Manipur had urged Prime Minister Narendra Modi to replace some battalions of the Assam Rifles should be replaced in the state with “trustworthy Central forces” and teams of the state police.
+Earlier this month, 40 MLAs from Manipur had urged Prime Minister Narendra Modi to replace some battalions of the Assam Rifleswith “trustworthy Central forces” and teams of the state police.

 Prior to this, the Manipur government had passed an order to replace the Assam Rifles personnel deployed at a crucial buffer zone between Meitei and Kuki-dominated areas with the state police and the Central Reserve Police Force.